On This Page

 Or : Schneider-Kreuznach S-Xenar 1:3.5 f=40mm, Coated - Filter Size : M24 x 0.5

 - ShutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More: RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS.: RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
 Later products included speciality and nostalgic type films for the photo hobbyist market.
-More Compur leafshutter.
+Compur leafshutter.
 Speeds 1/2 to 1/500 sec. and B.

 - Diaphragm : 3.5 to 22